What is Macro Attack?

 How does Macro Virus Work?

 The easiest way to conduct an attack through macros is to embed a downloading script into a harmlessly-looking file.
-Actually, there can be other harmful payloads, not necessarily virus downloads.
-For example, the execution of a PowerShell script that will remove files from your hard drive or something like that is a potential threat.
+There can be other harmful payloads, not necessarily virus downloads.
+For example, executing a PowerShell script that will remove files from your hard drive or something like that is a potential threat.
 But modern hacking rarely resorts to such things.
 Vandalism is unlikely because it is not lucrative at all.
-Criminals, on the contrary, would rather steal information from you to sell it, encrypt your data to extort ransom, infect your machine with cryptocurrency miners, or exploit your endpoint in other ways for their own benefit.
-All these scenarios imply injection of extraneous software into your system.
+Criminals, on the contrary, would rather steal information from you to sell it, encrypt your data to extort ransom, infect your machine with cryptocurrency miners, or exploit your endpoint in other ways for their benefit.
+All these scenarios imply the injection of extraneous software into your system.
 And macros are good at that.

 Therefore, virus downloading is the most likely use of macros in the attack.
 However, hackers may use other commands in macros that will play a support role in a complex attack.
 For example, a simple command like sending a harmless file by email to all addresses in a contact list, considering that the addressees also open the file with the same effect, may cause unpredicted consequences as mail servers’ denial of service.
 Such an attack (spread of the Melissa virus) happened in 1999.

 Macro attacks can be a pain in the neck for security teams since they possess some properties that make them hard to track and hard to stop from spreading.

 - Easy-spreading.
 Macros work on different operating systems.
 As they land on a machine, they can spread similarly to computer viruses and Internet worms.
 The macro can contain commands to alter other files and even file templates.
 That makes any file created on the infected machine a threat.
 For example, macros can also establish a network connection to spread malicious files via email.